Commercial On-Site Sewage Disposal Systems

-An application for a permit can be obtained by clicking the “Application” link on this site or by visiting a District Health Department No. 2 office.
+An application for a Commercial sewage disposal system permit can be obtained by clicking the “Application” link on this site or by visiting a District Health Department No. 2 office.
 A completed application is valid for the remainder of the year submitted and for two (2) additional years, after which time a new application must be submitted.

-Once the application and the associated fee are submitted to the Health Department, Environmental Health staff will make arrangements to visit the site to conduct a site and soils review.
-A backhoe typically needs to be provided by the applicant to excavate test pits in the area of the proposed soil absorption area and reserve area.
-Soil texture, seasonal high water table, and other factors affecting soil permeability and site suitability are determined during the site visit.
+Once the application and the associated fee are submitted to the Health Department, Environmental Health staff will conduct a site evaluation.
+A backhoe or excavator must be provided by the applicant in order to evaluate soil conditions in the area of the proposed disposal system and reserve area.
+Soil horizons and texture, soil permeability, seasonal high water table, and site suitability will be determined during the site visit.

-A permit is valid for the remainder of the year in which it is written and for all of the following year.
+A Commercial system permit is valid for the remainder of the year in which it is issued and for all of the following calendar year.

-A permit may be extended for one (1) year provided an extension is applied for within 30 days of the permit’s expiration date, and any site changes do not affect the permit.
+A permit extension may be approved for one (1) year provided the extension is requested in writing within 30 days of the permit’s expiration date, and any site changes do not affect the permit.
 An extension form with the accompanying fee must be submitted.
 Only one (1) permit extension is allowed, after which time a new permit application must be submitted.